-As a condition of entitlements (subdivision maps, Development Plan Reviews, etc.) within the Specific Plan and prior to submittal of Infrastructure Improvements Plans, a Preliminary Design Report (PDR) for all public infrastructure shall be submitted and approved by the Development Agency Engineering Department and the Utilities Engineering Department.
+As a condition of entitlement (subdivision map, Development Plan Review, etc.) within the Specific Plan area and prior to submittal of Infrastructure Improvements Plans, a Preliminary Design Report (PDR) for all public infrastructure shall be submitted and approved by the Development Agency Engineering Department and the Utilities Engineering Department.
 The PDR shall include the following:

-Conceptual Design Compliance: A discussion modifying or confirming the conceptual design established with the Project's Conceptual Design Report.
+Conceptual Design Compliance: A discussion modifying or confirming the conceptual design established in the project's Conceptual Design Report shall be included.
 The study shall confirm all rights-of-ways (ROW), infrastructure improvements, and vertical and horizontal alignments for each utility.